Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

-\textbf{Model structure:} In the Deep Learning module, we use a customized CNN + LSTM model architecture~\footnote{The system bottleneck is not the model as we tried some other model variants and the results remain similar.}.
+\textbf{A classic model structure that captures spatial-temporal patterns:} In the Deep Learning module, we use a customized CNN + LSTM model architecture~\footnote{The system bottleneck is not the model as we tried some other model variants and the results remain similar.}.
 The high-level incentives are that CNN can model multi-channel spectrums at a single timestep, and LSTM can then combine a window of timesteps to capture the temporal pattern of consecutive motion.
 A high-level visualization of the model can be found in the deep learning module of Fig.~\ref{fig:workflow}.
-The input size is (7, 256, 50), representing data from 7 microphone channels with a window size of 256 (half of the original cross-correlation window size because of the starting time cancellation), and a sampling of 50 windows for each data point, i.e., around 0.5 seconds.
-The 50 windows are split into 10 folds, and each is input into one CNN.
-Then we take the 10 output into an LSTM to capture the temporal pattern of consecutive hand positions.
-In other words, at every timestep, we look at the previous 0.5 second data to predict the current pose.
-In real-time inference, the inputs can overlap, so the frame rate is not limited by the 0.5s input size but only related to the microphone sample rate.
-In detail, firstly, each of the 10 folds in the shape of (7, 256, 5) is input into the same CNN backbone separately.
-The CNN has two Conv2d layers, and each is followed by BatchNorm, ReLU, and MaxPooling layers.
-Secondly, to capture temporal dependencies in the data, an LSTM model is connected to learn patterns from the 10 continuous windows.
-The location information is transferred from timestep to timestep by the hidden state.
-The output of the last recursion is forwarded to the next step.
-Finally, linear layers at the end frame the high-level feature vectors into a regression of 63 coordinates, which are the (x, y, z) coordinates of 21 joints of a single hand.
+The input size is (7, 256, 50), representing data from 7 microphone channels with a window size of 256 (half of the original cross-correlation window size because of the starting time cancellation), and a sampling of 50 windows for each data point, i.e., around 0.5 second, a duration sufficient to capture the finger motion.
+Next, the 50 windows are split into 10 folds (i.e. the input frame rate is roughly 19 frames per second, resembling the common frame rate for video streaming), and each is input into one CNN.
+Then we take the 10 outputs into an LSTM to capture the temporal pattern of consecutive hand positions.
+In other words, at every timestep, we look at the previous 0.5-second data to predict the current pose.
+In real-time inference, the input windows can overlap, so the output frame rate is not limited by the 0.5s input size but only related to the microphone sample rate.
+In detail, firstly, each of the 10 folds in the shape of $(7, 256, 5)$ is input into the same CNN backbone separately.
+In the implementation code, we simply reshape the tensor by merging the batch size dimension and the fold dimension before passing it into the CNN; subsequently, we segregate the fold dimension again before feeding it into LSTM.
+The CNN has two Conv2d layers, each followed by BatchNorm, ReLU, and MaxPooling layers.
+Secondly, an LSTM model is connected to capture temporal dependencies within the 10 continuous windows.
+The location information propagates across timesteps through the hidden state.
+Finally, linear layers at the end frame the high-level feature vectors into a regression of 63 coordinates, which are the $(x, y, z)$ coordinates of 21 joints.